MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/integrate-your-apps-to-teams-toolkit.md

     :::image type="content" source="../../assets/images/tdp/workspace-folder.png" alt-text="Screenshot shows the Teams Toolkit with workspace folder highlighted in red":::

-1. Enter application name.
+1. Enter an app name.

     :::image type="content" source="../../assets/images/tdp/select-application-name.png" alt-text="Screenshot of Teams Toolkit with Application name highlighted in red.":::

 1. Select your app and select **OK**.

    Teams Toolkit will convert the URL you configured in Teams Developer Portal to a localhost address to work with the debugging process.

     :::image type="content" source="../../assets/images/tdp/select-ok.png" alt-text="Screenshot shows Teams Toolkit with OK option highlighted in red.":::

-1. Teams Toolkit scaffolds your project, you now are ready to start development.
+1. Teams Toolkit scaffolds your project with all the necessary config and code files, now you're ready to start development.

     :::image type="content" source="../../assets/images/tdp/scaffold.png" alt-text="Screenshot shows you the scaffolding of your project in Visual Studio Code. ":::